ESA-APEx/apex_documentation/interoperability/geospatial_explorer.md

 This document outlines the requirements for the interoperability of the APEx Geospatial Explorer services.
 These requirements must be met in order to ensure the correct configuration and operation of the application and its instantiation.

-A technical challenge of the Geospatial Explorer service being provided by APEx is that it is to be instantiated on demand with functional requirements potentially varying amongst each service.
+A technical challenge of the Geospatial Explorer service being provided by APEx is that it is to be instantiated on demand with, functional requirements potentially varying amongst each service.
 This challenge is addressed by the use of a well-defined configuration schema, provided in the form of JSON, that outlines the interactive features and data sources to be used.

-This approach will allow APEx to define and update the schema required in the interoperability guidelines which will then enable requesters of the service to configure the application on an individual project level with minimal external intervention.
+This approach will allow APEx to define and update the schema required in the interoperability guidelines, which will then enable requesters of the service to configure the application on an individual project level with minimal external intervention.

-The schema will be versioned as it will change over the course of the APEx project as the functional capabilities of the Geospatial Explorer mature.
-This does however allow for improvements and extra features to be easily added to the application and best practices shall be followed to avoid any breaking changes between versions.
+The schema will be versioned as it will change throughout the APEx project as the functional capabilities of the Geospatial Explorer mature.
+This does allow for improvements and extra features to be easily added to the application, and best practices shall be followed to avoid any breaking changes between versions.

 @tbl-geoexplorer outlines the requirements for configuring an instance of the Geospatial Explorer application.